Fringe player to Man Utd match-winner: How Toone became Stoney's untouchable | Goal.com

 When England first went into lockdown back in March, as the 2019-20 WSL season was suspended – and eventually abandoned – Stoney tasked the young midfielder with building up her strength and physical attributes in order to take her game to the next level.
 Toone responded to that challenge brilliantly.

-“I worked a lot in lockdown on my physical side of my game,” the 21-year-old explained.
+“I worked a lot in lockdown on my physical side of my game,” Toone explained.

 “I think that's a big thing as to why I wasn't playing as many games last season.
 I've come back a lot stronger, Casey's giving me the opportunities and I think I've taken them.